-Changing between continuous bake setting or 12 hour energy saving
+Changing between continuous bake or 12-hour energy saving feature

-The oven control has a factory preset built-in 12 Hour Energy Saving feature that will turn off the oven if the oven is left on for more than 12 hours.
-The control may be programmed to override this feature to bake continuously.
+The oven control has a built-in 12-hour energy saving feature that will shut off the oven if the oven is left on for more than 12 hours.

+The oven control can be programmed to override this feature for continuous baking.